Dzhake/ResistanceHR/Scratchpad.md

 Dissociated: HP bar always says ??/??, damage you take is hidden No Taste: Half healing from consumables
-No Smell: Status effects are always unknown, reduces Rogue Vision cone slightly
+No Smell: Status effects are always unknown, reduces Rogue Vision cone slightly Sociopath (-6): Your lack of empathy makes your gestures come off as lizardlike.
+You can't form Loyal or Friendly relationships.
+Sociopath + (48?): As above, but Annoyed goes straight to Hostile.
+Boosts XP for murderhoboing, because that playstyle isn't too easy already.
+So this would have to be a really expensive upgrade.
+Trait where lighter becomes an equippable mini flamethrower.
+The flame particles are tiny, slow, come out one at a time, and don't go far.
+Each click has a chance not to fire, because it's a shitty lighter.
+Makes a little bit of noise either way.
+	Picking up lighters now stacks into it, but each one has a random count from 0 to the max capacity, 100.
+Deals 1 damage.
+	Also lets you combine the lighter with armor/melee durability spray to make it work like a normal flamethrower for 50 shots
 ##		C	Debt
 ###			C	Bank Debt 250
 Standard boring shitty Assassins